-For students who graduated in late May and early June, your very first student loan bill has recently arrived or is about to arrive.
-It can be a scary and/or stressful time, but if you make smart decisions now, you can save yourself a lot of grief in the future.
+When the first student loan bill shows up, it can be a scary and/or stressful time, but if you make smart decisions now, you can save yourself a lot of grief in the future.

 How was my bill determined?

 Some of you may be thinking that your bill was much lower than you expected.
 Others may be thinking that there is no way you will EVER be able to afford the monthly bill you just received.
-Before you jump to any conclusions you should understand where the number you were given comes from.
+Before you jump to any conclusions, you should understand how your loan servicer calculated that number.

-Student loan bills from the federal government and federal servicers are initially calculated based upon the 10-years “standard repayment plan”.
+Student loan bills from the federal government and federal servicers are initially calculated based upon the 10-year “standard repayment plan.”
 If this is a bill you cannot afford to pay each month for the long term, now is the time to look into other payment plans.

 It is also important to remember that you will not necessarily be receiving just one student loan bill.
-Your loans may have come from different sources or some loans may be sold to other providers.
+Your loans may have come from different sources, or private lenders may sell some loans to other providers.
 If this sounds a little ridiculous, it is because it is a little ridiculous.
-It is entirely possible that three different companies may come calling about different federal loans.
-Add in private loans and you could have even more companies to deal with.
+Three different companies may come calling about different federal loans.
+Add in private loans, and you could have even more companies to manage.

-At this state in time you definitely want to track down all of your student loans.
+At this stage in time, you definitely want to track down all of your student loans.
 It is a great way to prevent fraud, and it will give you a better idea of how much money you really owe.

 The biggest mistake you could make…